 News, blog posts, and event announcements.
 Other websites are welcome to cross-post this material with attribution and a link to the original.

-Newsletter from the Safeguarding Health in Conflict Coalition detailing attacks on health from June to October 2018.
+Newsletter from the Safeguarding Health in Conflict Coalition detailing attacks on health from December 2018 to January 2019.
 If you have not already, please sign up to our newsletter on this site.

 The Sudanese government of President Omar Hassan al-Bashir is detaining doctors and targeting hospitals with tear gas amidst mass protests against the al-Bashir regime.
 This press release from Physicians for Human Rights demands that the Sudanese government release doctors and health care workers being held unlawfully, provide medical care for detainees in need, and allow medical responders and hospitals to function without threat of violence.

 Physicians for Human Rights condemns the recent sentencing of Dr. Şebnem Korur Fincancı and Dr. Gençay Gürsoy.
 Dr. Fincancı, sentenced to two years and six months in prison, is a world-renowned forensic medical expert and president of the Human Rights Foundation of Turkey.
 Dr. Gençay Gürsoy, the founder and former president of the Turkish Medical Association, was sentenced to two years and three months.
 Sign this petition to the Turkish President Recep Tayyip Erdoğan to have all charges against them dropped.

 Doctors in Sudan are under attack in recent weeks as they are emerging as a leading force in a wave of anti-government protests.
 The Sudan Doctors’ Syndicate reports, for example, that security forces have shot dead a doctor and attacked hospitals with tear gas and live ammunition.
 Doctors have also been arrested and injured.